-The programme is designed to facilitate the development of participants who will be highly employable and able to investigate and further develop their strengths.
+The programme is designed to facilitate the development of a student who will be highly employable and will allow them to investigate and develop their strengths.

-The programme presents students with a variety of approaches to learning and assessment strategies that promote intellectual, imaginative, analytical and critical judgement.
+The programme will present students with a variety of approaches to learning and assessment strategies that will promote intellectual, imaginative, analytical and critical judgement.

-It also allows participants to develop understanding, presentation and communication skills, which they will be able to demonstrate in a variety of forms.
+It will allow students to develop understanding as well as their presentation and communication skills, which they will be able to demonstrate in a variety of forms.

-A combination of different learning and teaching methodologies are employed in order to promote reflective learning and to develop generic transferable skills.
+A combination of different learning and teaching methodologies are employed in order to promote reflective learning and develop generic transferable skills.